tadashi-aikawa/ghostwriter.nvim/README.md

 1. Create a markdown file (ex: `task.md`)
 2. In the first line, write one of the following
-    - the URL of the reference Slack post
+    a. the URL of the reference Slack post
+    b. the URL of the channel
-    - the channel ID and ts separated by a comma
+    c. the channel ID and ts separated by a comma
-    - the channel ID
+    d. the channel ID
 3. List the tasks from the **third** line onwards
 4. Execute the `Ghostwrite` command
 5. Let's check the relevant Slack channel! 👻

-ex1:
+Ex (a): Delete the relevant message and repost it in the channel as a new message.

 ```markdown
 https://minerva.slack.com/archives/C2J10C5MF/p1722259290076499